Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Introduction

 The second question is an active area of study using both spatially resolved simulations and observations of galaxies.
 While scatter is expected to increase in the relation as a result of stochasticity and undersampling at small scales, the resolved star formation main sequence (rSFMS), as it is known, has been shown to hold to scales of a kiloparsec and below \citep{Feldmann2011, Kruijssen2014, CanoDiaz2016, AbdurroufAkiyama2017, Hsieh2017, Liu2018, Medling2018, Kruijssen2018, Ellison2020, Morselli2020, Pessa2021}.
 Several recent studies have sought to compare the SFMS and the rSFMS \citep{CanoDiaz2016, Hemmati2020, TrayfordSchaye2019, Jafariyazani2019, Abdurrouf2022, Yao2022}.
 These studies use observational tracers of properties such as H$\alpha$ and/or SED fitting.
 The SED fitting codes used in these prior studies assume parametric SFHs for their models such as a double power law \citep{Abdurrouf2022} or exponentially declining \citep{Hemmati2020, Jafariyazani2019, Yao2022}.
 Pushing down to smaller physical scales allows for resolved studies to investigate the importance of the physical processes believed to drive galaxy evolution as a function of spatial scale.
 Short timescale processes may also have a larger impact locally.
+Understanding the spatial distribution of \sigsfr and \sigmstar over time allows us to determine how much small scale processes drive global galaxy evolution.
+This is particularly the case when spatially resolved SFHs can be reconstructed so the evolution of these properties can be traced through cosmic time.
+Traditionally this work has been done using integral field spectroscopy (IFS) or integral field unit (IFU) surveys such as CALIFA \citep{Sanchez2012}, SAMI \citep{Croom12}, and MaNGA\citep{Bundy2015}, who have shown evidence of inside-out growth and downsizing \citep{Perez2013} existing at small scales, as well as $\Sigma_{SFR}$ correlating with $\Sigma_{M_*}$ over time and scaling with morphology \citep{Gonzalez2017}.
+These surveys offer excellent detail, but star formation information is hard to recover in the outskirts.
+Recent surveys have pushed the capacity of spatially resolved surveys into higher and higher redshifts to examine galaxy assembly in the early universe \citep{Rigby2025, Haryana2025, Abdurrouf2025, Tan2025, Sok2025a, Sok2025b}.
+These studies have revealed the complexity of galaxy formation at high redshifts, but a more comprehensive picture of how galaxies form in the early universe will become more clear when statistical samples become available from large surveys like the Legacy Survey of Space and Time (LSST) and Roman.
+SFHs of galaxies near enough to resolve individual stars have long been available through color-magnitude diagram (CMD) SFH reconstruction with impressive detail such as ANGST or its follow up PHAT \citep{dalcanton, Dalcanton2012}, though these surveys are limited statistically due to small sample size.
+Recent work has been able to utilize multiwavelength integrated photometry where neither IFS or IFU data are available \citep[see][]{Abdurrouf2022a}.
+Pixel SEDs created from integrated photometry have been shown to be consistent with results from IFU data up to high redshifts \citep[see][]{Gimenez-Artega2024}.
+With upcoming large photometric surveys providing a wealth of data, photometric resolved SED fitting promises a scalable solution when IFS and IFU data is not available that will allow for extensive study of resolved properties of galaxies at a variety of redshifts and environments to unearth a deeper picture of galaxy evolution.